siraat-ai-academy/feelings-unwritten/🪶 siraat-reflective-readme.md

 # 🌉 Siraat — The Path Between Silence and Skill

 **A Reflective Journey by Naveed Ishaque**
-*Through the whispering voice of Jamalu*
+*Through the whispering voice of Eks2*

 ---